-260. The plaintiffs have incurred, and are continuing to incur, costs and out-of-pocket expenses relating to investigations into the Defendants' acts and omissions, which special damages shall be particularized prior to trial.

-261. Full particulars of the Tier 1 Trust Companies' and the Receivership Companies' damages will be provided prior to trial.

-262. As a result of a court-approved settlement reached between the Trustee and the Receiver, on the one hand, and the Singh Former Defendants, on the other hand, the Trustee and the Receiver seek no damages or other relief attributable to the Singh Former Defendants.
-The Trustee and the Receiver seek damages and other relief solely as against the remaining Defendants on a several basis from the Singh Former Defendants (though on a joint and several basis as between all remaining Defendants, excluding the Singh Former Defendants).
+- 260. The plaintiffs have incurred, and are continuing to incur, costs and out-of-pocket expenses relating to investigations into the Defendants' acts and omissions, which special damages shall be particularized prior to trial. - 261.
+Full particulars of the Tier 1 Trust Companies' and the Receivership Companies' damages will be provided prior to trial. - As a result of a court-approved settlement reached between the Trustee and the Receiver, on the one hand, and the Singh Former Defendants, on the other hand, as well as a court-approved settlement between the Trustee and the Receiver, on the one hand, and Mr. Grace, on the other hand, the Trustee and the Receiver seek no damages or other relief attributable to the Singh Former Defendants or Mr. Grace.
+The Trustee and the Receiver seek damages and other relief solely as against the remaining Defendants on a several basis from the Singh Former Defendants and Mr. Grace (though on a joint and several basis as between all remaining Defendants, excluding the Singh Former Defendants and Mr. Grace).